Javier Morgado joined CNN in December 2011 as Senior Broadcast

 assignments and news for the four-hour broadcast.

-From 2003-2006, Morgado was a Senior Editor at the NBC News Network Desk where he was
+From 2003-2006, Morgado was a Senior Editor at the NBC News Network Desk where he was responsible

-instrumental in breaking several national stories for the network - most notably the Space Shuttle Columbia disaster.
+in breaking several national stories for the network - most notably the Space Shuttle Columbia disaster.

 Morgado also managed the network's political